authelia/doks/content/en/integration/proxies/haproxy.md

 [HAProxy] implicitly trusts all external proxies by default so it's important you configure this for a trusted environment.

+[HAProxy] by default **does** trust all other proxies.
+This means it's essential that you configure this correctly.

+In the example we have a `trusted_proxies.src.acl` file which is used by one `http-request del-header X-Forwarded-For` line in the main configuration which shows an example of not trusting any proxies or alternatively an example on adding the following networks to the trusted proxy list in [HAProxy]:

+- 10.0.0.0/8
+- 172.16.0.0/16
+- 192.168.0.0/16
+- fc00::/7

 ## Configuration

 Below you will find commented examples of the following configuration: